dkiyatkin/create_playlist/README.md

 create_playlist
 ===============

-Create a random playlist with a given duration
+Create a random playlist with a given duration.

+Takes two arguments, the duration and the path to the directory with the songs.